-The Tekmos Solution for Your Internet of Things
+The Tekmos Solution for Your System in a Package

-Applications in the internet of things are driven by the requirements of space, power, and development time.
+Applications for your system in a package are driven by the requirements of space, power, and development time.
 The total solution needs to be small.
 It typically runs off of a battery.
 And it needs a quick time-to-market.

 The major semiconductor suppliers have developed a number of cost effective blocks that can meet 90% of the requirements of an application.
 It is the last 10% that is the problem.